+To be referred to the program, a woman must complete the Singles Homeless Coordinated Assessment (SHCA) by calling SNAP at (509) 456-7627.
 The Coordinated Assessment is based on need and prioritizes women fleeing domestic violence and those exiting a substance abuse or psychiatric treatment program.
-If you are fleeing domestic violence, call the YWCA Domestic Violence 24-Hour Helpline at (509)326-2255.
 The SHCA may also refer you to other programs.
-The assessment does not guarantee placement at Miryam’s House.
-There is a significant wait for housing.
-There is not a waiting list, prioritization for housing is based on need.
+The assessment does not guarantee placement at Miryam’s House; there is a significant wait for housing, but there is not a waiting list, as prioritization for housing is based on need.

 Growing and Healing